-Why we’ve made our code open source
+Why we’ve Open Sourced our code base

 Today, at Streamr, we’re very happy to be open sourcing our first big tranche of code.
 This, says CEO, Henri Pihkala, is the first of many such steps, which he believes are crucially important to Streamr’s continued success.
 Streamr’s Head of Communications, Shiv Malik, interviewed Henri this week to find out why.
 Here’s what he had to say.